jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

-- **diatonic**{:#diatonic}: Conforming to a seven-note [mode](#mode) or scale which, when arranged in ascending order with the initial note repeated at the octave, contains intervals of two half steps (semitones) and six whole steps (whole tones).
+- **diatonic**{:#diatonic}: Conforming to a seven-note [mode](#mode) or scale which, when arranged in ascending order with the initial note repeated at the octave, contains intervals of two half steps (semitones) and five whole steps (whole tones).
 Also used to refer to notes that are inside a diatonic mode, as opposed to [chromatic](#chromatic) notes which are outside the mode.